iWriteGigs

 Question #16

-B It is characterized by a struggle to balance power between the federal and state governments.
+B It is characterized by a power struggle that has overwhelmingly favored the states.

 C The debate over the balance of power between the federal and state governments has largely been resolved.